guygreenleaf/HDD-Simulator/README.txt

 ./a.out sim.txt

-Reports are generated in the DiskSim directory.
+Reports are generated in the same folder as a.out.